 Insecurity and anxiety still live and breathe inside my body.
 I'd be lying if I argued they didn't.

 Mixed in with all the well-meaning, self-confidence-boosting, body-positive rhetoric lies an often forgotten truth: Unconditionally loving your body is difficult, no matter the circumstances.
-The movement is absolutely positive—normalizing cellulite (as 90% of women have it), allowing room for more than one practically made-up body type, and discussing food and exercise in a way that is rooted in self-love.
+The movement is absolutely positive—normalizing cellulite (as 90% of women have it), allowing room for more than one practically made-up body type and discussing food and exercise in a way that is rooted in self-love.
 However, this well-meaning messaging can become exclusionary if you do, in fact, have insecurities.
 It's yet another impossible standard to measure yourself against, only this time it's dressed up as "inspiring."
 If we're preaching acceptance, we also need permission for an off-day.
+I identify far more with "body neutrality" than I ever did with "body positivity."
+It makes me feel seen.

 I have worked through a decade of body issues and finally landed in a positive space.
 I feel good about myself and my parts in a way I never thought I would again.
 But insecurity and anxiety still live and breathe inside my body.
 I'd be lying if I argued they didn't.
 And that has to be okay.
 I'm allowed to want to tone up or eat healthier as a way to feel good about how I look.
 I'm allowed to feel down about my body on a trip to Miami.
 The fact that self-acceptance doesn't come easily for me doesn't make me any less committed to maintaining positive body image.